German Empire: Industrial power

 Germany overtook British steel production in 1893 and pig iron production in 1903.
 The German steel and pig iron production continued its rapid expansion: Between 1911 and 1913, the German steel and pig iron output reached one quarter of total global production.

 German factories were larger and more modern than their British and French counterparts.
 By 1913, the German electricity production was higher than the combined electricity production of Britain, France, Italy and Sweden.

 By 1900, the German chemical industry dominated the world market for synthetic dyes.
 The three major firms BASF, Bayer and Hoechst produced several hundred different dyes, along with the five smaller firms.
 Imperial Germany built up the world's largest chemical industry, the production of German chemical industry was 60% higher than that of the United States.
 In 1913, these eight firms produced almost 90% of the world supply of dyestuffs and sold about 80% of their production abroad.
-The three major firms had also integrated upstream into the production of essential raw materials and they began to expand into other areas of chemistry such as pharmaceuticals, photographic film, agricultural chemicals and electrochemicals.
+The three major firms had also integrated upstream into the production of essential raw materials, and they began to expand into other areas of chemistry such as pharmaceuticals, photographic film, agricultural chemicals and electrochemicals.
 Top-level decision-making was in the hands of professional salaried managers; leading Chandler to call the German dye companies "the world's first truly managerial industrial enterprises".
 There were many spinoffs from research—such as the pharmaceutical industry, which emerged from chemical research.

 By the start of World War I (1914–1918), German industry switched to war production.
-The heaviest demands were on coal and steel for artillery and shell production, and on chemicals for the synthesis of materials that were subject to import restrictions and for chemical weapons and war supplies.
+The heaviest demands were for coal and steel for artillery and shell production, and for chemicals for the synthesis of materials that were subject to import restrictions and for chemical weapons and war supplies.